[The following is quoted from http://www.uscourts.gov/interpretprog/infosheet.html]

 The professional knowledge, skills, and abilities required of a federal court interpreter are highly complex.
 The interpreter must be not only highly proficient in both English and the foreign language but also impartial.
 Most important, an interpreter must be able to accurately and idiomatically render the message from the source language into the receptor language without any additions, omissions or other misleading factors that in any way alter the intended meaning of the message from the source language speaker.
 Communication in courtroom proceedings may be more complex than that in other settings or in everyday life.
 For example, the parties involved may use specialized and legal terminology, formal and informal registers, dialect and jargon, varieties in language and nuances of meaning.
 The interpreter must be equally adept at simultaneous interpretation, which is the most frequent form of interpretation used in the courtroom, and in consecutive interpretation and sight translation.
 The interpreter must possess excellent public speaking skills, including appropriate delivery and poise, and exude the highest professional standards for courtroom demeanor and professional conduct.
 The constant interplay of all these factors in the courtroom makes the interpreter's task exceptionally difficult.

 The single greatest operational requirement in the federal courts is for Spanish-language interpreters.
-However, there is also a need for interpreters in other languages, including Chinese (Mandarin, Cantonese, and Foochow), Vietnamese, Korean, Russian, and Arabic.
+However, there is also a need for interpreters in other languages, including Chinese (Mandarin, Cantonese, and Foochow), Korean, Russian, Arabic, Turkish, and French.
 The need for specific language interpreters is determined by the local district courts and not by the Administrative Office.
 However, in accordance with the Court Interpreters Act, the Administrative Office prescribes the standards and guidelines for selecting and using interpreters in federal court proceedings.

 The Administrative Office classifies three categories of interpreters: